chef/knife-ec2/README.md

 $ knife ec2 server create -r 'role[webserver]' -I ami-7000f019 -f m1.small -A 'Your AWS Access Key ID' -K "Your AWS Secret Access Key"
 ```

+If you are working with Amazon's command line tools, there is a good chance
+you already have a file with these keys somewhere in this format:

+    AWSAccessKeyId=Your AWS Access Key ID
+        AWSSecretKey=Your AWS Secret Access Key

+        In this case, you can point the <tt>aws_credential_file</tt> option to
+        this file in your <tt>knife.rb</tt> file, like so:

+            knife[:aws_credential_file] = "/path/to/credentials/file/in/above/format"

 Additionally the following options may be set in your `knife.rb`:

 - flavor